bduvenhage/bduvenhage.github.io/_posts/2019-04-04-the-knapsack-problem.md

 ## A Greedy Approximate Solution
 The 'greedy' approach to solving the problem is to repeatedly choose the best value per weight object until no more objects can be added to the knapsack.
+This solution has a complexity of $$O(nm)$$ for m the number of items that typically fit into the knapsack.

 For example, given three objects with weights $$w_1=3,\,w_2=4,\,w_3=2$$ and values $$v_1=8,\,v_2=12,\,v_3=5$$ and $$W = 5$$.
 The value per weight scores